 This is the operating system's file location for storing BLOB data.
 It contains all BLOB type records that belong to the database.
 Upon creation of a database, JConfiguration Tool automatically assigns a default name that is the same as the database name with the file extension .BB.
 The default directory path is the Database Directory path listed above.
 Users can also enter a new name if a different one is desired.
-This can be achieved by typing the new name into the text field, or by clicking on The Browse Button () next to the text field.
-Users can select another directory path into the data to grow into.
-This can be achieved by typing the new directory path into the text field, or by clicking on The Browse Button () next to the text field.
+This can be achieved by typing the new name into the text field, or by clicking on The Browse Button (...) next to the text field.
+Users can select another directory for the user BLOB file if the default directory may not have enough space for all the data to grow into.
+This can be achieved by typing the new directory path into the text field, or by clicking on The Browse Button (...) next to the text field.
 This setting corresponds to the DB_UsrBb keyword in the dmconfig.ini file.